How to use this library

 Read these three customer interview transcripts and surface three themes with supporting quotes. [attach files]

-Cowork reads the transcripts, identifies recurring themes, and pulls verbatim quotes that support each one.
-A good output: three themes, each with two or three direct quotes, and a short note on which transcripts the theme appeared in.
+Three themes, each with two or three direct quotes and a note on which transcripts it appeared in.
 Capability: file attachment + skills directory (research-summarizer / synthesis).

 5. Automation and routines

-Three prompts that exercise the /schedule slash command.
-Each one turns a one-off prompt into something that fires for you on a cadence.
-Remember the desktop-bound caveat: routines run on the machine where Cowork is installed and awake.
+Three prompts that exercise the /schedule slash command — turning a one-off prompt into something that fires on a cadence.
+Caveat: routines run on the machine where Cowork is installed and awake.

 /schedule every weekday at 6am — summarize yesterday's emails grouped by sender, and list the top three things I need to handle today.

-Cowork registers the routine, runs it at 6am each weekday, and surfaces the digest in the Scheduled Tasks surface.
-A good output: a daily digest that's actually short enough to read with coffee, grouped tightly, with the top-three callout pulling from the most senior or time-sensitive senders.
+A daily digest short enough to read with coffee, with a top-three callout from the most time-sensitive senders.
 Capability: Gmail connector + /schedule routine.

 /schedule every Monday at 9am — give me a digest of all my Slack mentions from the previous week, sorted by channel and unanswered count.

-Cowork registers the weekly routine and produces the Monday-morning recap.
-A good output: a per-channel summary, an explicit count of unanswered mentions, and the actual message text for the highest-priority ones so you can decide whether to reply from the digest.
+A per-channel recap with an unanswered count and the message text for the highest-priority ones.
 Capability: Slack connector + /schedule routine.

 In one hour, remind me to leave for [appointment].
 Check traffic to the destination before the reminder fires.

-Cowork registers a one-shot scheduled task, checks traffic at fire time, and adjusts the leave-by message if conditions changed.
-A good output: a clear reminder with the current ETA, a flag if you should leave earlier than originally planned, and a link to the route.
+A reminder with the current ETA, a flag if you should leave earlier, and a route link.
 Capability: /schedule (one-shot) + web/maps lookup.

 6. Live dashboards (artifacts)

-Three prompts that exercise create_artifact — Cowork's ability to render a live, queryable page that updates from your connected data.
-Artifacts are the surface that turns Cowork from answers a question into shows you the answer, kept current.
+Three prompts that exercise create_artifact — a live, queryable page that updates from your connected data, not a one-time snapshot.

 Build a live page showing my pipeline this week — open opportunities by stage, with next action and last-touched date.

-Cowork queries your CRM via the relevant connector, renders the artifact, and gives you a URL you can pin.
-A good output: a single page with stage columns, opportunity cards, and the next-action field surfaced — refreshable, not a snapshot.
+A pinnable page with stage columns, opportunity cards, and the next-action field — refreshable.
 Capability: CRM connector + create_artifact.

 Build a single morning-glance page: today's calendar, unread Slack mentions, unanswered emails — all in one view.

-Cowork composes data from Calendar, Slack, and Gmail into one artifact.
-A good output: three tight columns or stacked sections, no scrolling required on a normal laptop screen, and counts you can act on (not just numbers).
+Three tight sections in one artifact, no scrolling on a laptop screen, with counts you can act on.
 Capability: Calendar + Slack + Gmail connectors + create_artifact.

 Build a live page tracking my active job applications: company, role, stage, last contact, next step.